cnobile2012/python-thunderborg/README.rst

 1. Python 2.7.x and 3.4 and greater are supported in the same code.

-2. Built in logging to a log file of your choice--`no print statements`.
+2. Built in logging to a log file of your choice--**no print statements**.

-3. Auto `voltage in` settings.
+3. Auto **voltage in** settings.

+4. API initialization is done during class instantiation.

-4. TBD
+5. TBD

 .. warning::
-   This version of the **ThunderBorg API** is a complete rewrite of the version provided by `PiBorg <https://www.piborg.org/monsterborg/install>`_ It is functionally compatable, but not signature compatable.
+   This version of the **ThunderBorg API** is a complete rewrite of the version provided by `PiBorg <https://www.piborg.org/monsterborg/install>`_ It is functionally compatible, but not signature compatible.
 In other words the class and method calls are completely different.

 Provides